Tim O'Hare

-Tim O'Hare (born 1969) is an American lawyer and politician serving as the County Judge (Note: County judges are the equivalent to a county executive; the position is not necessarily legal or judicial in nature.) of Tarrant County, elected in 2022.
+Timothy John O'Hare (born 1969) is an American lawyer and politician serving as the county judge of Tarrant County, elected in 2022.
 He previously served as chair of the county's Republican Party from 2016 to 2018 and as mayor of Farmers Branch from 2008 to 2011.

 Early life and education

 O'Hare was born in Dallas in 1969 and raised in Farmers Branch by a single mother.
 He graduated from R. L. Turner High School in 1987 then earned a BBA in finance from University of Texas at Austin in 1991 and a Juris Doctor from Southern Methodist University's Dedman School of Law in 1995.

 Career

 O'Hare previously owned a personal injury law firm.

-In 2021, O'Hare and Leigh Wambsganss earned national acclaim among conservatives for their work co-founding the Southlake Families PAC, a group that promotes itself as "unapologetically rooted in Judeo-Christian values" and fought against the Carroll Independent School District's diversity plan to crack down on racism and anti-LGBTQ bullying.
+In 2021, O'Hare and Leigh Wambsganss earned national acclaim among conservatives for their work co-founding the Southlake Families PAC, a group that promotes itself as "unapologetically rooted in Judeo-Christian values" and fought against the Carroll Independent School District's Cultural Competence Action Plan.
 The group raised hundreds of thousands of dollars to support a slate of school board candidates who promised to kill the plan and 70% of its endorsed candidates won their races.